digitaltrails/ddcutil-service/README.md

 to rates comparable to those observed when using the VDU's onboard controls.
 Avoid coding that might rapidly or infinitely loop, including when recovering from errors and bugs.

-Unsupported manufacturer specific features should only be experimented with caution, some may have irreversible consequences, including bricking the hardware.
+Non-standard manufacturer specific features should only be experimented with caution, some may have irreversible consequences, including bricking the hardware.

 ### Command-line and API Documentation